 In January 2004, Willibald Guggenmos received an appointment as organist at St. Gallen-Cathedral (Switzerland).

 His career as a concert organist has taken him to almost all corners of the world: almost every country in Europe, North America, South America, Canada, Iceland, Russia, the Bahamas and various Caribbean islands, Australia, New Zealand, Hong Kong and Far East.
-Special venues took place at Notre Dame-Paris, St. Paul’s London, the Cathedrals of Sevilla, St. Albans, Trondheim, Frauenkirche Dresden, Hamburg, Como, Bordeaux, León, Bratislava, Copenhagen, Zagreb, Uppsala, Zurich, Bruxelles, Messina, Antwerp, Palma de Mallorca, Cologne, Passau, Speyer, Warsaw, Buenos Aires, Riga, Reykjavik, Aosta, San Francisco, Ottawa, Sydney and Melbourne, St. Joseph’s Oratoire-Montreal, Europäische Wochen (Passau), Quincena Musical (San Sebastian), Brucknerfest Linz, Concert-Halls like Essen-Philharmony, Kongesshalle Augsburg, Liederhalle Stuttgart, Stadthalle Heidelberg, Stadthalle Görlitz, Munich-Philharmony, Konzerthaus Dortmund, Liverpool St. Georges-Hall, St. Petersburg-Philharmony, Hong Kong Cultural-Center, Sydney Town-Hall and Wellington Town-Hall.
+Special venues took place at Notre Dame-Paris, St. Paul’s London, St. Stephen’s Cathedral-Vienna, the Cathedrals of Sevilla, St. Albans, Trondheim, Frauenkirche Dresden, Hamburg, Como, Bordeaux, León, Bratislava, Copenhagen, Zagreb, Uppsala, Zurich, Bruxelles, Messina, Antwerp, Palma de Mallorca, Cologne, Passau, Speyer, Warsaw, Buenos Aires, Riga, Reykjavik, Aosta, San Francisco, Ottawa, Sydney and Melbourne, St. Joseph’s Oratoire-Montreal, Europäische Wochen (Passau), Quincena Musical (San Sebastian), Brucknerfest Linz, Concert-Halls like Essen-Philharmony, Kongesshalle Augsburg, Liederhalle Stuttgart, Stadthalle Heidelberg, Stadthalle Görlitz, Munich-Philharmony, Konzerthaus Dortmund, Liverpool St. Georges-Hall, St. Petersburg-Philharmony, Hong Kong Cultural-Center, Sydney Town-Hall and Wellington Town-Hall.

 International reviews attested him „fantastic technique and dazzling musicianship“ (Bernhard Holland-New York Times).